Chapter 5.50

 5.50.040 Stage implementation.

-A. The general manager shall monitor the projected supply of and demand for water within the retail water service area of the district during periods of a water shortage or supply shortage and shall recommend to the board of directors the extent of the demand reduction required through the implementation and/or termination of particular water supply shortage stages or sub-stages to prudently plan and supply water to water customers.
-Thereafter, the board of directors may order the implementation or termination of the appropriate stage or sub-stage.
+A. The general manager shall monitor the projected supply of and demand for water within the retail water service area of Western during periods of a water shortage or supply shortage and shall recommend to the board of directors the extent of the demand reduction required through the implementation and/or termination of particular water supply shortage stages to prudently plan and supply water to water customers.
+Thereafter, the board of directors may order the implementation or termination of the appropriate stage.

-B. The declaration of any stage or sub-stage beyond Stage 1 shall be made by resolution of the board of directors.
-Within 10 calendar days of the adoption of the resolution declaring the applicable stage or sub-stage, the district shall make a public announcement and provide notice of the applicable water supply shortage stage.
-Such declaration and notice shall provide the extent, terms, and conditions as well as the associated water budget allocations and fines and/or penalties respecting the use and consumption of water in accordance with the applicable water supply shortage stage as provided in this chapter.
+B. The declaration of any stage beyond Stage 1 shall be made by resolution of the board of directors.
+Within 10 calendar days of the adoption of the resolution declaring the applicable stage, Western shall make a public announcement and provide notice of the applicable water supply shortage stage.
+Such declaration and notice shall provide the extent, terms, and conditions as well as the associated drought fines and other administrative fines respecting the use and consumption of water in accordance with the applicable water supply shortage stage as provided in this chapter.
 Upon such declaration and publication of such notice, due and proper notice shall be deemed to have been given to each and every person supplied water within the district.

 C. The water supply shortage stage designated shall become effective immediately upon announcement.